Watercolor Valentine Card Making Materials

 A list of ideas and what I used to make this fun valentine cards.

 Valentines' day is right around the corner, so I spent an afternoon painting a few cards.
-Choosing the color pallet was the fun part and we will dive into all the materials so you can make one.
+Choosing the color pallet is always the fun part and we will dive into all the materials so you can make one.

-What I like most, this card has a lot of white space, for balance though I may have to cut down the top.
+What I like most, this card has a lot of white space.

 This was all freestyle which is how I paint 98% of the time.
 This is a direct style using good brushes, clean water and of course adding color on good paper.